Reactivating AmsterdamREALTIME

 Intro

-Reactivating AmsterdamREALTIME will become a reality.
-Between now and the spring of 2026, we are restoring the 2003 Flash-based animation and update the web platform to contemporary expectations.
+Reactivating AmsterdamREALTIME has become a reality.
+We have restored the 2003 Flash-based animation and updated the web platform to contemporary expectations.

 -creative coder Bente van Bourgondiën